 In order to effectively texture a 3D model, we first divide the model into a set of regions, each to be textured independently.
 The purpose of this is to ensure texture continuity along large uniform areas, while allowing texture boundaries to fall along natural environmental boundaries.
 Because textures may not match at such boundaries where two regions meet, it is important to minimize the visibility of boundaries.
-This is done by encouraging region boundaries to occur at large sharp corners, where texture continuity is not important.
-When working with lower-resolution models, where surfaces generally correspond to large planar features such as walls, ceilings, or floors, and often meet at right angles, each planar surface in the model can simply be treated as a distinct region and textured separately.
+This is done by encouraging region boundaries to occur at sharp corners in the model geometry, where texture continuity is not important.
+For instance, in Figure 2(a), each side of the desk, objects on top of the desk, and the wall behind, should be textured separately.
+This is done by grouping the triangles comprising each such area into separate regions.
+Region grouping is performed by first designating all contiguous coplanar groups of triangles as different regions.
+Any regions that are less than $1m^2$ in size are then repeatedly joined to their largest neighboring regions, as long as the angle between them is under 90°.
+An example of such a grouping is shown in Figure 2(b).
+The same area with textures successfully applied to each region is shown in Figure 2(c).